uk000/goto/README.md

 `Goto` providers features for testing server-side TCP behavior via TCP listeners (client side TCP features are described under client section).

 The primary HTTP port that `goto` starts with exposes listeners REST APIs that can be used to open additional ports on the `goto` instance.
 These additional ports can be either `HTTP` or `TCP`.
-For TCP listeners, additional configs can be provided using listener's `tcp` schema, which allows for configuring various timeouts, connection lifetime, packet sizes, etc. The TCP configurations of a TCP listener can be supplied at the time of listener creation, and it can also be reconfigured at anytime via the `/tcp/{port}/configure` API.
+For TCP listeners, additional configs can be provided using listener's `tcp` schema, which allows for configuring various timeouts, connection lifetime, packet sizes, etc. The TCP configurations of a TCP listener can be supplied at the time of listener creation, and it can also be reconfigured at any time via the `/tcp/{port}/configure` API.

-A TCP listener can operate in the following modes to faciliate different kinds of testing:
+A TCP listener can operate in the following modes to facilitate different kinds of testing:

 1. By default, a TCP listener executes in one of the two `silent` mode.
    a) If the listener is configured with a `connectionLife` that limits its lifetime, the listener operates in `SilentLife` mode where it waits for the configured lifetime and closes the client connection.
 In this mode, the listener receives and counts the bytes received, but never responds.
    b) If the listener's `connectionLife` is set to zero, the listener operates in `CloseAtFirstByte` mode where it waits for the first byte to arrive and then closes the client connection.
 2. If `Echo` mode is enabled on a TCP listener, the listener echoes back the bytes received from the client.
 The `echoResponseSize` configures the echo buffer size, which is the number of bytes that the listener will need to receive from the client before echoing back.
 If more data is received than the `echoResponseSize`, it'll echo multiple chunks each of `echoResponseSize` size.
 The config `echoResponseDelay` configures the delay server should apply before sending each echo response packets.
-In `echo` mode, the connection enforces `readTimeout` and `connIdleTimeout` based on the activity: any new bytes recevied reset the read/idle timeouts.
+In `echo` mode, the connection enforces `readTimeout` and `connIdleTimeout` based on the activity: any new bytes received reset the read/idle timeouts.
 It applies `writeTimeout` when sending the echo response to the client.
 If `connectionLife` is set, it controls the overall lifetime of the connection and the connection will close upon reaching the max life regardless of the activity.
 3. If `Stream` mode is enabled, the connection starts streaming TCP bytes per the given configuration as soon as a client connects.
 None of the timeouts or max life applies in streaming mode, and the client connection closes automatically once the streaming completes.
 The stream behavior is controlled via the following configs: `streamPayloadSize`, `streamChunkSize`, `streamChunkCount`, `streamChunkDelay`, `streamDuration`.
 Not all of these configs are required, and a combination of some may lead to ambiguity that the server resolves by picking the most sensible combinations of these config params.
 4. In `payload validation` mode, client should first set the payload expectation by calling either `/listeners/{port}/expect/payload/{length}` or `/listeners/{port}/expect/payload/{length}`, depending on whether server should just validate payload length or the payload content.
 The server then waits for the duration of the connection lifetime (if not set explicitly for the listener, this feature defaults to `30s` of total connection life), and buffers bytes received from client.
 If at any point during the connection life the number of received bytes exceed the expected payload length, the server responds with error and closes connection.
 If at the end of the connection life, the number of bytes match the payload expectations (either length or both length and content), then the server responds with success message.
 The messages returned by the server are one of the following:
-   - `[SUCCESS]: Received pyload matches expected payload of length [l] on port [p]`
+   - `[SUCCESS]: Received payload matches expected payload of length [l] on port [p]`
    - `[ERROR:EXCEEDED] - Payload length [l] exceeded expected length [e] on port [p]`
    - `[ERROR:CONTENT] - Payload content of length [l] didn't match expected payload of length [e] on port [p]`
    - `[ERROR:TIMEOUT] - Timed out before receiving payload of expected length [l] on port [p]`